X-Men: Political warfare

 In the Marvel Universe, mutant rights is one of the hot controversial political topics and is something that is addressed numerous times in the X-books as a plot device.
-While some politicians like Valerie Cooper have legitimately tried to help the X-Men, most have made it their mission to discredit the X-Men in order to eliminate mutants once and for all.
+While some politicians like Valerie Cooper have legitimately tried to help the X-Men, most have made it their mission to discredit the X-Men to eliminate mutants once and for all.
 Senator Robert Kelly began his platform on a strong outspoken anti-mutant sentiment until he changed his mind after being rescued by mutants later on in his career.
 When Sabretooth's human son Graydon Creed ran for office, the X-Men sent in Cannonball and Iceman to discreetly join his campaign team and find anything on his anti-mutant agenda.
 This continued until it boiled to a head when his assassination led to "Operation: Zero Tolerance."
 Some of the issues presented in the comics serve as allegory to modern issues in the real world, such as Lydia Nance suggesting mass mutant deportation.

-Ideological Difference
+Ideological differences

 Characters in the X-Men franchise espouse a variety of political ideologies, and these differences are a frequent catalyst for conflict.
 The most prominent ideological clash in the X-Men franchise is that between Xavier and Magneto; despite later interpretations of the two as analogues for Martin Luther King Jr. and Malcolm X, writer Chris Claremont (who originated Magneto's backstory and history with Xavier) saw them as more comparable to David Ben-Gurion and Menachem Begin.
 Xavier's ideology has drawn comparisons to assimilationism and model minority politics, while Magneto, originally depicted as a mutant supremacist, is later portrayed as a liberationist advocating self-determination through mutually assured destruction.
 Callisto is a separatist, who seeks to protect the Morlocks through isolationism.
 Emma Frost is portrayed as rejecting social movements, opting to use the capitalist system for her personal benefit, or for that of individual mutants in her care.
 Apocalypse is characterized as a social darwinist who believes that mutants can only survive through the rule of might.
 The Mutant Liberation Front commits acts of terrorism to liberate mutants wrongly incarcerated by the government.
 Even when individual characters expressing conflicting ideologies are portrayed as either misguided or villainous, their motives and beliefs are often treated by the X-Men with nuance, sympathy, and respect; for example, during Secret Wars, when The Avengers take issue with Magneto's placement among the heroic team by The Beyonder, the X-Men defend him as an ally, despite disagreeing with his methods.
-Pulitzer-winning national security journalist Spencer Ackerman has stated that "the importance of the X-Men as a universe of stories, as a mythos, is that we should always be debating who is right."
+Pulitzer-winning national security journalist Spencer Ackerman has stated on the Cerebro podcast that "the importance of the X-Men as a universe of stories, as a mythos, is that we should always be debating who is right."